 Transfer credits are accepted at Huston-Tillotson University if they are earned at an institution accredited by one of the regional agencies for higher education.
 Graduate students may transfer in a maximum of nine (9) credit hours for the Masters in Educational Leadership (M.Ed.) program and six (6) credit hours from an AACSB or ACBSP accredited business school for the Master of Business Administration (MBA) if earned within the last five (5) years.
 Original transcripts must be submitted from all previous colleges and universities attended.
 All transfer credits will be evaluated at the time of enrollment.
-The student's advisor, in consultation with the Registrar, will make the final decision to accept transfer credit applicable to the student's degree plan.
+The student's advisor, in consultation with the Director of Records and Registration, will make the final decision to accept transfer credit applicable to the student's degree plan.
 Transfer credit is not counted in calculating a student's cumulative GPA.
-The Registrar's Office will not accept credit from a non-accredited institution.
+The Office of Records and Registration will not accept credit from a non-accredited institution.